top of page

 Cecilia began to tear out the page, then stopped.
 Perhaps he was right.

-Cecilia held it for a moment as it smoldered, then smoked.
-She felt suddenly queasy, not from her ill health, but rather from the prospect that she was now terribly alone in her plight.
 She tossed the singed corner of binding out onto the street below, watching as it cartwheeled for a moment, then was swiftly ground into the dirt under the wheels of a passing dala dala.

 She slid open the door and stepped into the cool darkness of the apartment.
 Neema appeared from the small kitchenette carrying a plate of steaming ugali.
 She was a tall Maasai woman with strikingly high cheekbones and closely-cropped hair.

 Moses was a good half-head shorter than his wife, but such a difference was truly only noticeable when he sat still; he was an animated, spirited man who commanded just as much of a presence with how much he enjoyed talking up himself and his escapades to anyone willing to lend an ear.
-Cecilia would miss his stories.

 “I wish I had something to give you in return,” Cecilia said quietly, feeling tears welling in her eyes.
 She had spoken so little truth to these good people in the past few days, but this she meant.
 “You’ve been so kind to us.”